HerodotusPrime/HerodotusPrime/README.md

 ## About me

 :flag_new_zealand: born and raised (not really).
-3 :joy_cat:, 2 :joy_dog: and a passion for :computer:
+3 :joy_cat:, 2 :dog: and a passion for :computer:

 <!-- Add more video games later and fix the banner image -->